Reconstruction plans for Bryant Avenue trigger organized backlash

 A $20 million proposal to reconstruct dilapidated Bryant Avenue in south Minneapolis passed the city's transportation committee unanimously Wednesday despite vocal opposition from some residents and small businesses.

-The plan spans 2.5 miles of Bryant between Lake and 50th Streets.
-It would reconfigure Bryant into a one-way for vehicular traffic, transplant its bus routes onto Lyndale Avenue, cut on-street parking by 48%, add 3.3 acres of green space and construct a two-way bike trail.
+The plan spans 2.5 miles of Bryant between Lake and 50th streets.
+It would reconfigure Bryant into a one-way thoroughfare for vehicular traffic, transplant its bus routes onto Lyndale Avenue, cut on-street parking by 48%, add 3.3 acres of green space and construct a two-way bike trail.

 Council President Lisa Bender and Council Member Linea Palmisano, who represent the two wards affected by the project, acknowledged the deluge of comments they've received from the public in recent days.
 They explained their support for the plan as stemming from a need to adhere to planning deadlines and design for climate resiliency.